rafiframadhana/js-code-challenge/README.md

-# JSCodeChallenge 🚀
+# JSCodeChallenger 🚀

-**JSCodeChallenge** is a modern, interactive web application designed to help me and fellow JavaScript developers master the fundamentals of JavaScript through hands-on coding challenges.
+**JSCodeChallenger** is a modern, interactive web application designed to help me and fellow JavaScript developers master the fundamentals of JavaScript through hands-on coding challenges.
 Built with **React**, **TypeScript**, and **Tailwind CSS**, this platform offers a smooth and responsive learning experience.
 It's **completely free**, requires **no sign-up**, and is perfect for practicing JavaScript anytime, anywhere.

 ![Landing Page](./public/screenshot-1.png)